Kevin Byrne is in his fourth season as the head men’s basketball coach at Ohio Northern.

 |2012-13||13-14||.481||8-10 / 7th

-Rich Bensman is in his third season as assistant men's basketball coach at Ohio Northern.
+Rich Bensman is in his fourth season as assistant men's basketball coach at Ohio Northern.

 Bensman comes to ONU after a highly successful prep basketball coaching career, where he won 296 games, four consecutive district championships, three consecutive regional final appearances and an Ohio High School Athletic Association State Championship in 18 seasons at the helm at Cincinnati Reading High School.